• Skip to primary navigation

 Jump to Recipe Print Recipe

-This black olive tapenade without anchovies is a 5 minute dip with just three ingredients!
-My friend, Farida, was kind enough to share with me this easy black olive tapenade recipe after I ate the whole bowl at her home.
-My favorite way to eat black olive tapenade is with some homemade fried za'atar pita chips.
+This Mediterranean olive tapenade without anchovies is a 5 minute dip with just three ingredients!
+My favorite way to eat black olive tapenade is with homemade fried za'atar pita chips.

 tapenade on a spoon close up